Dana Pennington MSW, LCSW

 Dana has a waitlist.

 Therapy should feel like a collaboration, one where you feel supported, understood, and equipped with the tools to navigate life’s challenges.
-My approach is practical and adaptable, drawing from Cognitive Behavioral Therapy, Mindfulness, and Trauma-Informed Care to help you build resilience and confidence.
+My approach is practical and adaptable, drawing from evidence based therapies and mind-body techniques, to help you build resilience and confidence.
 Whether you’re working through anxiety, grief, or major life transitions, I provide guidance and encouragement as you move toward a life that feels more aligned and fulfilling.

 My Philosophy

-My philosophy begins with the recognition that each person is unique, and with that uniqueness comes the need for a person-centered approach to therapy.
+My philosophy begins with the recognition that each person is unique.
 I believe in creating comfort and building strong therapeutic rapport as the foundation for meaningful and lasting change.

 From there, my work is collaborative and skill-focused, blending evidence-based practices and strategies for nervous system regulation and resilience-building.
 I aim to provide clients with practical tools that are adaptable to their lives, both during and beyond therapy.